jostrm/azure-enterprise-scale-ml-usage/README.md

 Leaving only a hand-full variables for you you to setup in [bootstrap.properties](./bootstrap.properties) in this repo.

 > [!NOTE]
-> You can still go into advanced mode, and edit all the variables.
+> You can still go into *advanced mode*, and edit all parameters.
 You will find them here in the [parameters](aifactory\parameters)
 >

 ## Setup options - a mirror-repo (Github) or "Bring your own repo" (Github or Azure Devops)
-After you have copied the  [bootstrap.properties.template](./bootstrap.properties-.template)and edited your [bootstrap.properties](./bootstrap.properties), you have the options below.
+After you have copied the  [bootstrap.properties.template](./bootstrap.properties-.template) and edited your [bootstrap.properties](./bootstrap.properties), you have the options below.

 - A) Bootstrap as a mirror-repo in Github, it becomes a private, internal or public Github repo
     - **When to choose**: If you are allowed to create own repos, and Gihub is your preffered choice.